dushyantkumark/terreform/README.md

 # terreform
-this repository have terraform projects.
+this repository have different terraform files used in projects.